meredithjolly/data146/midterm.md

 ### answer: after standardizing the features, the correlations from the previous question did not change

-## 17. if we were to perform a linear regression using on the feature identified in question 15 (median income), what would be the coefficient of determination?
+## 17. If we were to perform a linear regression using on the feature identified in question 15 (median income), what would be the coefficient of determination?
 Enter answer to two decimal places (ex: 0.12).
 ```

 np.round(np.corrcoef(X_df['MedInc'], y)[0][1]**2, 2)